 Using a Color Wheel

 You may have never known, but most bathroom color schemes are chosen based on the color wheel.
-Using complimentary colors can help a smaller space feel more put together and less overwhelming to look at.
+Using complementary colors can help a smaller space feel more put together and less overwhelming to look at.
 If you are stuck looking for a color scheme, it’s a good idea to check out a color wheel.
-Purple and yellow go well together, because they are complimentary.
-Don’t use green and blue together, because the are right next to each other on the wheel.
+Purple and yellow go well together because they are complimentary.
+Don’t use green and blue together, because they are right next to each other on the wheel.
 You want colors that work well together.

 Choosing Three Colors

-Using the rule of three for making a bathroom color scheme is a great idea.
-You should be picking a neutral, a rich color, and one as an accent.
-To be successful in doing this, us the 70/20/10 distribution method.
-The lightest color should be used for 70% of the bathroom decor, the second lightest color for 20%, and the boldest color for 10%.
+Using the rule of three to make a bathroom color scheme is a great idea.
+You should be picking a neutral, a vibrant color, and one as an accent.
+To be successful in doing this, the 70/20/10 distribution method.
+The lightest shade should be used for 70% of the bathroom decor, the second brightest color for 20%, and the boldest color for 10%.
 Neutral colors can be combined in many ways for a bathroom.
-With using the 70/20/10 rule, your bathroom will look the paint color were chosen by a professional.
+Using the 70/20/10 rule, your bathroom will look at the paint color was chosen by a professional.